jc30flores/Seattle_Airbnb_project/README.md

 ### Summary:
-The questions to be investigated were
+The questions to be investigated were:

-1- Can you describe the vibe of each Seattle neighborhood using listing descriptions?
+- Can you describe the vibe of each Seattle neighborhood using listing descriptions?
 Answer: The vibe of the neighborhoods in Seattle is good and the score mean review of each neighborhood is 9, more than expected.

 - Which neighborhood is the most expensive?